salmany/Spellcheck-Algorithm-Levenshtein/README.md

-# Spellcheck-Algorithm-Levenshtein
+# Spellchecker in Python based on Levenshtein;s Algorithm
-A spell checker which matches words based on Levenshtein's Algorithm
+A spell checker which evaluates matches between words based on Levenshtein's Algorithm